bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 vertical rule between second/third columns, and another one between the fourth/fifth columns.

-The "direction" attribute influences how the input contents are to be interpreted.
-By default input contents are interpreted such a way that each line contains the entire row of the tabular, and tabular data are to be found at the beginning, end, or between two double-backslash.
-However, if "direction:row" is set, then the input contents are to be expected to be arranged in such a way that, a double-backslash by itself starts a new row, and each table data is to be started in its own line starting by a ampersand.
-Following is an example that replicated the same table as the one before.

-    ```tab{direction:row,head}
-    \\
+It is possible to add additional tabular data to the last row by simply not starting the line with '& '.

+    ```tab{head}
     & Name
-    & Addr.
+      Addr.
-    \\
     & John
-    & 301 Sun Dr.
+      301 Sun Dr.
-    \\
     & James
-    & 401 Sun Dr.
+      401 Sun Dr.
-    \\
     & Jane
-    & 501 Sun Dr.
+      501 Sun Dr.
-    \\
     & Mary
-    & 601 Sun Dr.
+      601 Sun Dr.
-    \\
     & Martin
-    & 701 Sun Dr.
-    ```

-If "direction:column" is set, then the table is to be built in similar way as that of "direction:row", except for the fact that instead of filling out rows one-by-one, it is to fill out columns one-by-one.

-    ```tab{direction:column,head}
-    \\
-    & Name
-    & John
-    & James
-    & Jane
-    & Mary
-    & Martin
-    \\
-    & Addr.
-    & 301 Sun Dr.
-    & 401 Sun Dr.
-    & 501 Sun Dr.
-    & 601 Sun Dr.
-    & 701 Sun Dr.
+      701 Sun Dr.
     ```

 [ The "par" bundle. ]
 This bundle is designed to typeset a text box.